 For the last five years, Hall for Cornwall has been planning a significant £21 million capital redevelopment project which will enable us to build Cornwall’s theatre for the next generation.

 The ambition is that the project will elevate us to a venue that will become the organisation of choice for producers and practitioners who wish to showcase excellent work in Cornwall and the South West.
 It will also improve our sustainability and resilience, thereby securing our long term future and achieving our artistic vision to be a primary culture and economic driver for Cornwall.

-In August, initial support was granted from the Heritage Lottery Fund (HLF) for the Revealing City Hall: One Building, 1265 Voices project, in recognition of the building’s importance as an historic civic and cultural centre at the heart of Cornwall’s community.
-Development funding has been awarded to help progress plans to apply for a full grant at a later stage.
+In August 2016, initial support was granted from the Heritage Lottery Fund (HLF) for the Revealing City Hall: One Building project, in recognition of the building’s importance as an historic civic and cultural centre at the heart of Cornwall’s community.
+Development funding was awarded to work up a Stage 2 application which was submitted in September 2017, with an announcement expected early 2018.

 The HLF project is a significant part of the proposed redevelopment which, alongside a new theatre auditorium and an ERDF funded QuayWorks creative business hub, will aim to conserve and reinvigorate the Grade II City Hall site, unveiling its 350-year history through an activity programme that will reveal previously untold stories of the building, the surrounding Truro area, its people and communities.